 - Konamiya: It needs to be synergized with another card to be truly useful.
 However, it can improve your DPS cycle or allow you to pick up a heal card to immediately wipe damage over time.

 - Mikene: She is strong at the beginning of the fight to hold your frontline.
-Afterwards, she will only be useful to remove harmful effects.
+Afterwards, she will only be useful to remove the harmful effects.

 - Thrain: Very good multi-target DPS that, coupled with a monster that does damage over time, reveals its full potential.
 As the game progresses, his impact will become more interesting as he will have fewer targets to focus on.